While preparing a lesson that included Genesis 32, I again reviewed the story of Jacob’s encounter with the being that changes his name to Israel.

 In Frederick Weinreb’s book, “Roots of the Bible,” (pg.
 75-76) he explains a little about the name Jehovah, spelled JHVH or 10-5-6-5.
 He states:

 “All this is henceforth determined by what is expressed in the name of ‘Lord God’.
 This name is spelled in Hebrew yod-hee-waw-hee.
 (10-5-6-5) The name is not pronounced that way, because in pronouncing this proportion, or writing it down in the original Hebrew letters, one would create something of eminent force and power which one is not allowed to use for phenomenal proportions.
 Only in very special circumstances and in a very special place may this name be uttered, according to ancient lore… Knowledge of this name – in Hebrew ‘Shem’ – gives deep insight and confers great power.
 A Baal-Shem is a man who is possessed of this knowledge.”

 This feels a lot like learning sacred names in sacred places which confer power and insight to the one possessing such knowledge.
 It’s interesting that a man must possess the Melchizedek (Shem) priesthood in order to learn in the temple and become a Baal-Shem, essentially a master of the name.

-Returning to Jacob’s story, the stranger asks his ‘shem’ and he asks the stranger’s ‘shem.’
+Returning to Jacob’s story, the stranger asks his name, and Jacob in turn asks the stranger’s name (their “shems”).
 I find that interesting and I think there is more to the story than the story is revealing.
 What was the conversation that took place all night while they wrestled?
 Why did this person come on the eve of Jacob’s reuniting with Esau?

 Jacob meant supplanter, or heel-catcher, and as Esau discovered, Jacob was well named for supplanting him twice (Genesis 27:36).